Abhijeetbyte/Collatz-conjecture/README.md

 **This [programme](scripts/infinite_main.py) is an alternate version of the above infinite [script](scripts/infinite_live_main.py)**

-It has all the features and follows the same rules for calculation and plot the graph of </br>
-generated sequence when it detects **Keyboard Interrupt** Ctrl + C.</br>
+It has all the features and follows the same rules for calculation and plot the graph of generated sequence when it detects **Keyboard Interrupt** Ctrl+C.</br>

-The  Programme  is faster than the above script , and does not **plot graphs** every single time, only when user commands it to plot.
+The  Programme  is faster than the above script, and does not **plot graphs** every single time, only when user commands it to plot.

 ### 3. Demo ⏯️
 ```

  Do you want to start from a specific number [y/n] ?
  default is 1, enter y or n to continue : n